Cardiac Care Center

 Cardiac disease has been known for affecting men, but did you know that women are also at risk equal to or at a greater degree than men?
 In fact, the American Heart Association reports that women suffer more subtle heart attack symptoms that are “atypical” of the signs and symptoms that men experience when having a heart attack.
 Some women often do not experience signs or symptoms at all before having a heart attack.
 Women have a tendency to ignore pain or other warning signs that would alert them to seek professional emergent medical attention.
 In our nation, women die from sudden heart attacks 42% of the time, whereas men die 24% of the time, according to the Women’s Heart Foundation.

-Medical Center of Lewisville has been working diligently to provide the needed heart healthy programs for our community.
-We launched a full-service Cardiac Service Line.
-This means that we provide emergent as well as scheduled heart procedures.
-Our newly renovated Cardiac Care Center, Emergency Department, and Cardiac Operating Rooms, support the existing accredited Non-Invasive and Cardiac Rehabilitation Program which already perform many services for Cardiac Health.
+Medical Center of Lewisville works diligently to provide the needed heart healthy programs for our community.
+Our full-service Cardiac Service Line provides emergent as well as scheduled heart procedures.
+Our Cardiac Care Center, Emergency Department, and Cardiac Operating Rooms, support our accredited Non-Invasive and Cardiac Rehabilitation Program, which perform many services for Cardiac Health.

 Medical Center of Lewisville’s patient’s first customer service program will continue to include on-going community outreach programs and educational topics.
 Our physicians have been active in the community speaking on topics concerning heart healthy awareness, including techniques used in the Cardiac Cath Lab, Imaging, and Surgical Services departments.

 Our Cardiologists utilize the latest techniques and equipment to open blocked coronary arteries, ensuring that your heart continues to function properly.

 Our heart surgeons have an extensive background in Cardiac Surgery, off-pump bypass, and other heart surgeries, including valve procedures and arrhythmia procedures.